- GUIDE TRAINING & EDUCATION (GTE) AWARD SYSTEM

 New Instructors.
 Assessors shall award newly certified Instructor candidates with Provisional Instructor status.
 Provisional Instructors must pass through a mentoring process under the supervision of their certifying Assessor or Regional Assessor before they obtain full Instructor status.
 Provisional Instructors may only conduct workshops while being observed/assisted by an Assessor until which time the Assessor is satisfied that the Provisional Instructor understands and is compliant with all workshop protocols and procedures and is capable of conducting a proper workshop without additional guidance.

 Instructor Certification Renewals.
 To remain active, all Instructors must conduct a minimum of 2 GTE workshops every 2 years.
-To remain current, they must also renew their certification every 3 years by either 1) conducting or attending a workshop that is overseen by an Assessor, or by 2) attending a GTE conference.
+To remain current, they must also renew their certification every 3 years by either 1) conducting or attending a workshop that is overseen by a senior Assessor, or by 2) attending a GTE conference.
 Instructors that do not follow the above protocols will be listed as inactive or expired respectively.
 Inactive or expired Instructors will be required to complete the renewal process noted above to regain active status.
 There will be a fee charged if an Instructor needs a new certification card to be issued.
 Instructors who remain active and current will not be required to pay renewal fees.

 This certificate will be awarded in all cases where a candidate is experienced as a guide on a single river or section of river but has no documented guiding experience on other rivers of the same classification.
 This new certificate will also replace the “Stadium Guide” certification for artificial courses.
 For example, if a Zambezi river guide successfully completes an assessment conducted on the Zambezi River, but has no documented experience on other rivers of a similar classification, he/she will be awarded a Site Specific, Zambezi River certification.